grayodesa/terminal42/wp-content/plugins/sumome/Readme.txt

 = Do you provide instant connections to any email providers? =

-Yes, we provide instant integration with Mailchimp, Aweber, GetResponse, Constant Contact, Klaviyo, Pardot, Vero, Zapier, Ontraport, Mad Mimi, MyEmma and Campaign Monitor.
+Yes, we provide instant integration with MailChimp, Aweber, Constant Contact, Campaign Monitor, GetResponse, ActiveCampaign, MyEmma, Mad Mimi, Infusionsoft, Feedblitz, HubSpot, MyNewsletterBuilder, Inbox First, Sailthru, Klaviyo, Vero, Pardot, Zapier, Ontraport, ExactTarget, Vertical Response, Drip, MailerLite, WhatCounts, ConvertKit, MailJet, and Maropost.
 When a user joins, their email is automatically subscribed to your MailChimp, Aweber, or other newsletter list.
 Alternately, you can simply download a CSV list of your newsletter subscribers.

 == Other Notes ==